 Designed by John Robertson Architects, New Bracken House will provide 270,000 sq ft of Grade-A office space.

-Financial Times will move back to Bracken House in 2018.
+Financial Times moved back to Bracken House in 2018.

-Originally completed in 1959, Bracken House was named after Bernard Bracken, former chairman of the Financial Times, which was published here until the 1980s.
-The building was among the first post-war buildings in the City to be listed and its redevelopment retained the entire outside facade, including the elegant astronomical clock approximately 1 metre in diameter bearing at its centre a face of Winston Churchill, a personal friend of Bernard Bracken.
+Originally completed in 1959, Bracken House was named after Brendan Bracken, former chairman of the Financial Times, which was published here until the 1980s.
+The building was among the first post-war buildings in the City to be listed and its redevelopment retained the entire outside facade, including the elegant astronomical clock approximately 1 metre in diameter bearing at its centre a face of Winston Churchill, a personal friend of Brendan Bracken.

 The work of Philip Bentham in gilt metal and enamel, it has echoes of the formality and sophistication of a dial.
 Embellished with Roman numerals, it depicts months of the year, signs of the zodiac and a sunburst motif.

 The New Bracken House project completed in Q3 2018.